austin047/udagram-host-full-stack-application/README.md

 - A RDS database running Postgres.

-- A S3 bucket for hosting uploaded pictures.
+- An S3 bucket for hosting uploaded pictures.

 ```